Valid XHTML Clickable Header Images

 Giving the link (which has a background image) a width, height, block display, and adding the image are the things you must do.

 That should pretty much do it.
-If you have any problems, please let me know through the comments.
+If you have any problems, please let me know through the support forums.
 Otherwise, enjoy using your valid XHTML clickable header image.

 You can also use this technique to make any element clickable with a background image, not just header images.